Cachar Express

-The Cachar Express was a daily Indian Railways metre-gauge overnight express train from Lumding Junction (nearest broad-gauge rail link of Silchar) to Silchar (second largest city of Assam) and vice versa, both stations are situated in the Indian state of Assam.
+The Cachhar Express was a daily Indian Railways Meter-gauge overnight express train from Lumding Junction (nearest broad-gauge rail link of Silchar) to Silchar (second largest city of Assam) and vice versa, both stations are situated in the Indian state of Assam.
 The train was numbered as 15691 and 15692 respectively.
 The train service is suspended now as the route in which it used to run is now converted from metre gauge to broad gauge.

-Information
+History

-Originally, these trains ran between Guwahati (capital of the state Assam) and Silchar but after conversion of metre-gauge line of Guwahati–Lumding to broad gauge, the originating and ending station of these train had changed.
+Originally, the train ran between Guwahati (capital of the state Assam) and Silchar when introduced in 1914 by the British.
+The British introduced 6 important trains after the Lumding-Badarpur Junction MG line was completed in 1914.
+These were 2 MG trains between Guwahati and Silchar, 1 MG train between Silchar & Sylhet, 1 MG Train between Silchar & Dhaka, 1 MG Train between Dhaka & Hailakandi & 1 between Guwahati & Dhaka.
+In 1947 after partition, 4 trains were permanently withdrawn with only 2 MG trains between Guwahati and Silchar running until 1992.
+After conversion of Guwahati–Lumding to broad gauge in 1992, the originating and ending station of these train was changed to Lumding.
 This train was the first option for the passengers, who were willing to travel by train between Silchar and Guwahati, as it was an overnight train.
 There was another train on that section, the Barak Valley Express; although this latter train was named Express, it used to run with a status of passenger train in its last days.

+Before 1992 the train used to cover 393 km distance in 15 hrs 30 mins with an average moving speed of 25 km/h.